RapidRiverSoftware/rapidriversoftware.github.io/README.md

 This section provides a summary of the ways different types of content can be added.

 ### Creating a team member profile
+1. Take a profile photo.
+Visit our [Team Profile Photo Guide](https://docs.google.com/presentation/d/1JeL-FCusWLBF71zpd419F1_Tr2rK8vAoT4EHqSvPg2c/edit) to see how
-1. Add your details in `/data/people.yml` file
+2. Add your details in `/data/people.yml` file
-2. Put a little photo of yourself in `/assets/img/team`.
-Filename should match the `pic` value you provided with your details, above
+3. Ensure your photo is of the same dimensions as the others and put it in the /assets/img/team folder.
+The filename should match the `pic` value you provided with your details above
-3. Check that it looks good in the browser
+4. Check that it looks good in the browser
-4. Open a PR and request a review
+5. Open a PR and request a review

 ### Creating a page
 1. Add your new page in the `/pages` directory